3 Tretinoin Interactions: What To Avoid When You’re Taking Tretinoin

 Oral antibiotics such as tetracycline, doxycycline, or minocycline are often prescribed for acne alongside topical treatments.
 However, combining these with tretinoin requires caution.

-Both tretinoin and tetracycline antibiotics can increase photosensitivity, making your skin more vulnerable to sunburn.
+Both tretinoin and tetracycline antibiotics can increase photosensitivity, making your skin more vulnerable to sunburn and UV damage.
 Using them together means you should be extra diligent with sun protection.
 Additionally, some studies suggest that this combination might increase the risk of skin irritation or dryness.

 If you’re on oral antibiotics and using tretinoin, regular check-ins with your healthcare provider are essential.
 Telehealth services like Doctronic.ai can provide quick, personalized advice based on your medication regimen and skin condition.